psychopattt/Discord-Remote/README.md

 # Discord Remote
 Discord Remote is a collection of [AutoHotKey](https://www.autohotkey.com/) scripts that allow you to control your Windows PC remotely via [Discord](https://discord.com/).

+## Legacy
+This branch is no longer updated.
+This version of Discord Remote runs on AutoHotKey v1.1.
+It can still be used by anyone who has not switched to AHK v2.0 or later, but it's likely missing features.

 ## How it works
  1. Discord Remote runs on the PC that's being controlled remotely
  2. The user sends commands and parameters in a specific Discord channel